NVIDIA/FasterTransformer/docs/QAList.md

 ### 5. Which GPUs are supported in FasterTransformer? ###

-We have verified the correctness and performance for GPUs with Compute Compatibility >= 7.0 such as V100 and T4.
-A100 also works, but still have some performance issue for small batch size.
+We have verified the correctness and performance for GPUs with Compute Compatibility >= 7.0 such as V100, T4 and A100.

 ### 6. Do the users only be able to use the docker image we recommend? ###